CassioML/cassio-website/docs/start_here.md

     machine instead of Colab: only the setup is a bit different.
 Check the ["Further Reading"](/more_info/) section for details.

-    We suggest to use a cloud database on DataStax Astra DB, which currently offers Vector Search capabilities in Public Preview.
+    The "nothing to install" approach would be to use a cloud database on DataStax Astra DB.
-    Should you prefer to run a local Cassandra cluster equipped with that feature, you can definitely do that -- but bear in mind that Vector Search has not made it to official Cassandra releases, hence you'll have to build a pre-release from source code.
-We'll outline the process in the ["Further Reading"](/more_info/) section for your convenience.
+    Should you prefer to run a local Cassandra cluster, consult the ["Further Reading"](/more_info/) section for setup instructions.

 We'll come to the code in a moment;
 first, let's check the pre-requisites needed to run the examples.